terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 ### Verifying the sample application

-- Code Engine: After the CI pipeline completes, you can access the application in the created [Code Engine project](https://cloud.ibm.com/codeengine/projects).
+- Code Engine deployment (Basic): After the CI pipeline completes, you can access the application in the created [Code Engine project](https://cloud.ibm.com/codeengine/projects).
-- OpenShift: TODO
+- OpenShift deployment (Standard):
+    1. In your project, click the **Configurations** tab.
+    2. Click the `Workload - Sample RAG App Configuration` row.
+    3. In the `Outputs` tab, the URL to the deployed application is listed under the `sample_app_public_url` output.

 ## Troubleshooting